What is a Soffit Vent? Your Complete Guide to Attic Ventilation [2026]

 Soffit vents are perforated openings installed in the underside of your roof's eaves, designed to allow air to flow into and out of your attic.
 These vents are crucial in maintaining proper attic ventilation, which helps prevent heat buildup, moisture issues, and potential roof damage.

-Attic ventilation fans combined with passive vents, such as soffit vents, can help maintain the attic as close to the outside temperature as possible.
-It is recommended to utilize multiple types of ventilation for optimal results, although structural limitations may allow for only a few options.
+Attic ventilation fans, combined with passive vents such as soffit vents, can help keep the attic as close to the outside temperature as possible.
+Using a combination of ventilation types is recommended, as it often delivers the best overall performance.
+Even when structural limitations narrow the options, a well-designed setup can still provide excellent results.

 Proper ventilation also helps control humidity, preventing issues like mildew, mold, and rot that can harm your health and your home's integrity.
-Many shingle manufacturers require a vented soffit for warranty validation, though some homes may not need it if alternative ventilation systems are in place or if the home lacks eaves.
+Many shingle manufacturers support using vented soffits as part of a balanced attic ventilation system for warranty purposes, and homes without attic eaves can still achieve excellent performance with approved alternatives, such as ridge, gable, or roof vents, when designed correctly.

 Types of Soffit Materials